-For more insight into the world of talent agencies—everything from the difference between agents and managers to how much you can expect to pay in commissions—check out our in-depth guide to getting an acting agent.
+For more insight into the world of talent agencies—everything from the difference between agents and managers to how much you can expect to pay in commissions—check out our guide to getting an acting agent.

 To prepare for a voiceover recording session, you should incorporate voice acting warmups into your routine.
 “Because speaking is such an everyday activity, voice actors assume that they are ready to perform at the drop of a hat with little or no preparation,” voiceover experts Rudy Gaskins and Joan Baker note. “[M]any actors can render an adequate cold-reading of a script, but rarely can they get beyond adequate.”